Skip to Content

 Here’s my tips for visiting the Zoo on the cheap or totally free:

-The zoo lots are currently $15 to park!
+The zoo lots are currently $20 to park!
 Yes, it’s super convenient.
 You can also avoid paying to park by either becoming a member or parking on the street.
 You’ll walk a little more, but if you’d rather spend that cash on funnel cake and ice cream, it’s worth it.
+New in 2025, parking is card only (no cash please!) and you pay as you EXIT when you park on the South Lot on Wells Drive in order to keep lines from backing up on the street.
+The North Lot is pay on entrance.

 My favorite place to park is on Oakland Avenue or Berthold Avenue near Turtle Park.
 This is directly across Hwy 40 from the zoo and you can cross on the Tamm Avenue bridge with a nice safe sidewalk.
 Be sure to check out the giant concrete turtles–they were made by the late, great Bob Cassilly of the City Museum.
 FYI: all the turtles represent Missouri species